GenomicAI/mars/README.md

 ```

 #### `mars-compare.sh`
-This utility will compare 2 vcf files (ground truth vs mars generated) using `bcftools` and will produced comprehensive report on SNPs and INDELs.
+This utility compares two VCF files (ground truth vs. mars-generated) using `bcftools` and produces a comprehensive report on SNPs and INDELs.
 ```
 ./mars-compare.sh -h
 Program : mars-compare.sh